FrazaoPe/FrazaoPe/README.md

 # 👋 Hi there!

-I am an undergraduate Statistics student currently in my 6th semester at the Federal Fluminense University (UFF) in Rio de Janeiro, Brazil.
+I am an undergraduate Statistics student at the Federal Fluminense University (UFF) in Rio de Janeiro, Brazil.

 I deeply enjoy sharing my projects and knowledge with the community.